George Wells (wrestler)

-George Wells (born October 30, 1947) is an American retired professional wrestler and Canadian Football League player who competed in North American regional promotions during the early 1970s and 1980s including the Continental Wrestling Association (CWA), Pacific Northwest Wrestling (PNW), Stampede Wrestling, and the World Wrestling Federation (WWF, now WWE), most notably as the opponent of Jake "The Snake" Roberts at WrestleMania 2.
+George Oliver Wells (October 31, 1947 – 2020) was an American professional wrestler and Canadian Football League player who competed in North American regional promotions during the early 1970s and 1980s including the Continental Wrestling Association (CWA), Pacific Northwest Wrestling (PNW), Stampede Wrestling, and the World Wrestling Federation (WWF, now WWE), most notably as the opponent of Jake "The Snake" Roberts at WrestleMania 2.
 It was during this live PPV match that Roberts, after having defeated Wells, had placed his pet snake "Damien" on Wells causing him to foam at the mouth.

-A popular star in the San Francisco-area during the late 1970s, he is also credited as being the only African-American to hold the now defunct San Francisco version of the NWA United States Heavyweight Championship.
+A popular star in the San Francisco-area during the late 1970s, he is credited as being only one of three African-Americans to hold the now defunct San Francisco version of the NWA United States Heavyweight Championship.

 Early life

-Born in Oakland, California, Wells graduated in 1966 from Oakland Technical High School and later attended Laney College and New Mexico State University playing college football and competed in the heavyweight division in several Amateur Athletic Union national tournaments.
+George Oliver Wells was born in Oakland, California on October 31, 1947.
+He graduated in 1966 from Oakland Technical High School and later attended Laney College and New Mexico State University playing college football and competed in the heavyweight division in several Amateur Athletic Union national tournaments.

 Football career

-In 1971, he played in the American Bowl in Florida and was drafted by the San Francisco 49ers in the fifth round of the 1971 NFL draft.
-He later played eight seasons in the Canadian Football League with the Toronto Argonauts, Hamilton Tiger-Cats and Saskatchewan Roughriders as a defensive end, earning All-Star honors four years and playing in five play-off games and three Grey Cups, winning one.
+In 1971, he played in the American Bowl in Florida and was drafted 122nd overall by the San Francisco 49ers in the fifth round of the 1971 NFL draft.
+He later played eight seasons in the Canadian Football League with the Toronto Argonauts, Hamilton Tiger-Cats and Saskatchewan Roughriders as a defensive end, earning All-Star honors for four years and playing in five play-off games and three Grey Cups, winning one.
 He also averaged 30 to 36 quarterback sacks during four of his last five seasons.